Code-Institute-Submissions/JimmyThePro-daytrading-blog_AprResub/README.md

 In order to have time to do a large project like this in such a short time (8 days, yepp you read it correct, do I have the student record? :)), I had to follow the Code Institute's guide (big credit) to be able to finish this website, and get it up and running without problems.
 Credit to my brother Daniel Junttila for working with me along the project.
-To complete this 'TraderPro blog', I used Code Institute student template: https://github.com/Code-Institute-Org/gitpod-full-template
+To complete this 'TraderPro blog', I used Code Institute student template (and from 'Code Institute Tutor' support): https://github.com/Code-Institute-Org/gitpod-full-template
+Also credit to "B Learning Club" for this tutorial on how to build a contact form: https://www.youtube.com/watch?v=lSgRWA4PMt4&list=LL&index=3
 <br/><br/>

 * **Content**